CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    triple: operations on; list; type
    pair: subscript; assignment
    pair: slice; assignment
-   pair: extended slice; assignment
    statement: del
-   single: append() (list method)
+   single: append() (sequence method)
-   single: extend() (list method)
+   single: extend() (sequence method)
-   single: count() (list method)
+   single: count() (sequence method)
-   single: index() (list method)
+   single: index() (sequence method)
-   single: insert() (list method)
+   single: insert() (sequence method)
-   single: pop() (list method)
+   single: pop() (sequence method)
-   single: remove() (list method)
+   single: remove() (sequence method)
-   single: reverse() (list method)
+   single: reverse() (sequence method)
-   single: sort() (list method)
+   single: sort() (sequence method)

 Notes:

 (1)
    *t* must have the same length as the slice it is replacing.

 (2)
-   The C implementation of Python has historically accepted multiple parameters and implicitly joined them into a tuple; this no longer works in Python 2.0.
-Use of this misfeature has been deprecated since Python 1.4.
+   *x* can be any iterable object.

 (3)
-   *x* can be any iterable object.

-(4)
    Raises :exc:`ValueError` when *x* is not found in *s*.
-When a negative index is passed as the second or third parameter to the :meth:`index` method, the list length is added, as for slice indices.
+When a negative index is passed as the second or third parameter to the :meth:`index` method, the sequence length is added, as for slice indices.
 If it is still negative, it is truncated to zero, as for slice indices.

-   .. versionchanged:: 2.3
-      Previously, :meth:`index` didn't have arguments for specifying start and stop positions.
+(4)
+   When a negative index is passed as the first parameter to the :meth:`insert` method, the sequence length is added, as for slice indices.
+If it is still negative, it is truncated to zero, as for slice indices.

 (5)
-   When a negative index is passed as the first parameter to the :meth:`insert` method, the list length is added, as for slice indices.
-If it is still negative, it is truncated to zero, as for slice indices.

-   .. versionchanged:: 2.3
-      Previously, all negative indices were truncated to zero.
+   The optional argument *i* defaults to ``-1``, so that by default the last item is removed and returned.

 (6)
-   The :meth:`pop` method is only supported by the list and array types.
-The optional argument *i* defaults to ``-1``, so that by default the last item is removed and returned.
+   The :meth:`sort` and :meth:`reverse` methods modify the sequence in place for economy of space when sorting or reversing a large sequence.
+To remind you that they operate by side effect, they don't return the sorted or reversed sequence.

 (7)
-   The :meth:`sort` and :meth:`reverse` methods modify the list in place for economy of space when sorting or reversing a large list.
-To remind you that they operate by side effect, they don't return the sorted or reversed list.

-(8)
    The :meth:`sort` method takes optional arguments for controlling the comparisons.

-   *cmp* specifies a custom comparison function of two arguments (list items) which should return a negative, zero or positive number depending on whether the first argument is considered smaller than, equal to, or larger than the second
-   argument: ``cmp=lambda x,y: cmp(x.lower(), y.lower())``.
-The default value
-   is ``None``.
+Each must be specified as a keyword argument.

    *key* specifies a function of one argument that is used to extract a comparison key from each list element: ``key=str.lower``.
 The default value is ``None``.